Invasive Species

 With our partners at NOAA GLERL, CIGLR is committed to developing information products, predictive models, and strategies to combat and manage invasive species in the Great Lakes region.
 Our activities in this area include:

 The Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS) is a searchable regional database with species-specific fact sheets, threat assessments, and maps designed to improve public education and inform prevention, management, and control of invasive and non-native species.
-The database is a collaboration between CIGLR, NOAA, Michigan DNR Institute for Fisheries Research, USGS, and EPA.
-CIGLR helps the partnership by maintaining current data, making updates when needed, as well as improving the database through technologies and products.
-This involves programming enhancements for improved functionality, adding reports of non-native species in new locations, adding new species to the watchlist of likely invaders, moving species from the watchlist to the established category, and adding maps habitat suitability for non-native species.
-CIGLR is also working with the Sea Grant Great Lakes Network to ensure the most current state of knowledge regarding current and future threats is being delivered to the public and managers.
+The database is a collaboration between Michigan Sea Grant, NOAA, Michigan DNR Institute for Fisheries Research, USGS, EPA, and CIGLR.
+CIGLR has helped the partnership by maintaining current data, making updates when needed, as well as improving the database through technologies and products.
+This has involved programming enhancements for improved functionality, adding reports of non-native species in new locations, adding new species to the watchlist of likely invaders, moving species from the watchlist to the established category, and adding maps habitat suitability for non-native species.
+The Sea Grant Great Lakes Network works to ensure the most current state of knowledge regarding current and future threats is being delivered to the public and managers.
 Information served through GLANSIS helps managers make informed decisions when formulating and implementing strategies to prevent, control, and mitigate the introduction and impacts of invasive and non-native species.

 Stay up-to-date on the most recent news and scientific media generated from our Invasive Species research here:

-- GLANSIS database and information: Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS) is a searchable database with fact sheets, threat assessments, and maps designed to improve stakeholder education, and inform prevention, management, and control of aquatic nonindigenous species (ANS).
+- GLANSIS database and information (website): Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS) is a searchable database with fact sheets, threat assessments, and maps designed to improve stakeholder education, and inform prevention, management, and control of aquatic nonindigenous species (ANS).

 - How Would and Asian Carp Invasion Affect Fish in Lake Erie?
 (Infographic)